 When his grandfather died in 1953, eleven-year-old Isaac became a bread-winner.
 Among his many other jobs, Hayes delivered groceries, cleaned bricks “for like a penny a brick,” chopped cotton, picked peaches.

-Reaching puberty, he became self-conscious, noticing, “‘Hey, I got holes in my shoes.
+Reaching puberty, Isaac became self-conscious about his appearance, noticing, “‘Hey, I got holes in my shoes.
 I got patches in my pants.’
 I was so intimidated, I dropped out of school.”
-However, a guidance counselor took an interest in the promising student and loaned him her husband’s coats and shoes that he made fit by stuffing newspaper in the toe.
-“I looked like a scarecrow,” says Hayes, but he stayed in school.
+A guidance counselor took an interest in the promising student and loaned him her husband’s coats and shoes that Isaac made fit by stuffing newspaper in the toe.
+“I looked like a scarecrow,” he said, but he stayed in school.

 As a child, Hayes first heard rhythm and blues on Nat Williams’ Sepia Swing Club radio show.
 He took music class in junior high, played in the band, and in high school won a talent contest, becoming a school heart-throb with his rendition of the song “Looking Back” (originally sung by Nat King Cole).
 He learned about jazz from Lucious Coleman, brother of jazz saxophonist George Coleman, and formed a group, The Missiles, that played at proms.
 After high school, he was in a lot of different groups, singing gospel, blues, and doo-wop for food and gas money until he met baritone sax player Floyd Newman who got Hayes a job as a staff musician with Stax Records.
 There he teamed with David Porter to write songs, including the classic “Soul Man.”